 - 2 Dec | Erebus Confirms Partnership Extension with BEKO

 - 29 Oct | IRWIN Tools Moves on From V8 Supercars Sponsorship

 - 4 Oct | #4 Drivers Focussed on PIRTEK Enduro Cup

 - 17 Sep | Holdsworth's Doubts After On-Track Struggles

 - 14 Sep | Last Corner Chaos in Co-Driver Qualifying

 - 13 Sep | AFL Stars in V8 Supercars

-Lee Holdsworth is entering his eighth year as a full-time driver in the V8 Supercar Championship and will again be adapting to a different manufacturer as he lines up on the grid in Erebus Motorsport’s new Mercedes-Benz E63 AMG V8 Supercar.
+Lee Holdsworth is entering his ninth year as a full time driver in the V8 Supercar Championship and will again be looking for some solid results with one year in his Mercedes-Benz E63 AMG V8 Supercar under his belt.

 A graduate of the one-make Commodore Cup series, Holdsworth had a stint in the Dunlop Series in 2004 and competed in the odd round in 2005.

 He was signed by Garry Rogers Motorsport to contest the endurance events in the main series in 2005 before being invited back at Philip Island’s season finale to drive the second car.